 With all of these mountains bringing us to higher elevations, it's no wonder our gazes turn upwards.

 Unlike the public Griffith Observatory, Mt.
-Wilson Observatory has a long history as a research facility, and is still operated by the Mount Wilson Institute under an agreement with the Carnegie Institution of Washington.
-(It also hosts a number of public events and docent-led tours.)
+Wilson Observatory has a long history as a research facility, and it's still operated by the Mount Wilson Institute under an agreement with the Carnegie Institution of Washington.

 And at just under 6000 feet above sea level, Mt.
 Wilson also provides a way of understanding the world below, as you teeter off the edge of it...